IgniteUI/igniteui-xplat-docs/doc/en/components/dock-manager.md

 this.dockManager.addEventListener('paneClose', ev => console.log(ev.detail));
 ```

+## Keyboard Navigation

+Keyboard navigation in the **Dock Manager** provides a rich variety of keyboard interactions for the user.
+It enhances the accessibility of the **Dock Manager** and allows to navigate through - documents, tabs and panes.
+With keyboard navigation the user can traverse over in tabs, which are inside in a [Document host]({environment:infragisticsBaseUrl}/products/ignite-ui/dock-manager/docs/typescript/latest/interfaces/igcdocumenthost.html), also there is oportunity for spliting the view in multiple directions when there is a [Tab group]({environment:infragisticsBaseUrl}/products/ignite-ui/dock-manager/docs/typescript/latest/interfaces/igctabgrouppane.html) with multiple tabs in it.
+Another key combinations is for docking different type of panes to the [`rootPane`]({environment:infragisticsBaseUrl}/products/ignite-ui/dock-manager/docs/typescript/latest/interfaces/igcdockmanagerlayout.html#rootpane).

+Here is a full set of the key combinations:

+### Docking Combinations

+- <kbd>Cmd/Ctrl + Shift + Arrow up</kbd> Docks to global top
+- <kbd>Cmd/Ctrl + Shift + Arrow down</kbd> Docks to global bottom
+- <kbd>Cmd/Ctrl + Shift + Arrow right</kbd> Docks to global right
+- <kbd>Cmd/Ctrl + Shift + Arrow left</kbd> Docks to global left

+### Tab Key Combinations

+ - <kbd>Shift + Arrow Up</kbd> With multiple tabs in a tab group splits the view and docks the focused tab above
+ - <kbd>Shift + Arrow down</kbd> With multiple tabs in a tab group splits the view and docks the focused tab below
+ - <kbd>Shift + Arrow right</kbd> With multiple tabs in a tab group splits the view and docks the focused tab right
+ - <kbd>Shift + Arrow left</kbd> With multiple tabs in a tab group splits the view and docks the focused tab left
+ - <kbd>Cmd/Ctrl + F6</kbd> Focus next tab in document host
+ - <kbd>Cmd/Ctrl + Arrow right</kbd> Focus next tab in document host
+ - <kbd>Cmd/Ctrl + Shift + F6</kbd> Focus previous tab in document host
+ - <kbd>Cmd/Ctrl + Arrow left</kbd> Focus previous tab in document host
+ - <kbd>Alt + F3</kbd> Closes tab/document

+### Pane Navigator

+With the key combinations for the Pane Navigator you can iterate forward and backwards through panes and documents.

+ - <kbd>Cmd/Ctrl + F7</kbd> Shows the navigator and iterate panes and documents starting from the first document forward
+ - <kbd>Cmd/Ctrl + F8</kbd> Shows the navigator and iterate panes and documents starting from the first document forward
+ - <kbd>Alt + F7</kbd> Shows the navigator and iterate panes and documents starting from the first pane forward
+ - <kbd>Alt + F8</kbd> Shows the navigator and iterate panes and documents starting from the first pane forward
+ - <kbd>Cmd/Ctrl + Shift + F7</kbd> Shows the navigator and iterate panes and documents starting from the last document backwards
+ - <kbd>Cmd/Ctrl + Shift + F8</kbd> Shows the navigator and iterate panes and documents starting from the last document backwards
+ - <kbd>Alt + Shift + F7</kbd> Shows the navigator and iterate panes and documents starting from the last pane backwards
+ - <kbd>Alt + Shift + F8</kbd> Shows the navigator and iterate panes and documents starting from the last pane backwards

+Practice all of the above mentioned actions in the demo sample [`demo`](#web-components-dock-manager-overview-example).

 ## Themes

 The Dock Manager comes with a light and a dark theme.
 The light theme is the default one.
 To change it to dark, you only need to import the `igc.themes.css` file in your css and add the `dark-theme` class to the Dock Manager or any of its parents: